 The La Jolla coastline is nothing short of wondrous.
-It’s miles of sandy shores are divided up into several beaches, each with its own personality and benefits.
+Its miles of sandy shores along the Pacific Ocean are divided up into several of the best beaches in San Diego, each with its own personality and benefits.

-After countless hours of beach exploration and research, we’ve put together the ultimate list of “The Best of La Jolla Beaches”.
-No matter what activity you want to conduct along the shoreline, we want to make sure you get to the right spot.
+After countless hours of beach exploration and research, we’ve put together the ultimate list of “The Best of La Jolla Beaches.”
+No matter what activity you want to conduct on the San Diego shoreline, we want to make sure you get to the right spot.

 Best for Surfing: